 9. Reeth

-Reeth is in the Yorkshire Dales, just a stone’s throw from Richmond, and is one of the most tranquil and serene places to visit if you’re looking for a break.
+Reeth is in the Yorkshire Dales, just a stone’s throw from Richmond, and is one of the most tranquil places to visit if you’re looking for a break.

 10. Grassington to Hebden